-Tutors responsible for delivering this qualification are expected to possess a high degree of occupational competency.
+Tutors responsible for delivering these qualifications are expected to possess a high degree of occupational competency.
 They should meet the following criteria:

-- Occupational Competency: Tutors should demonstrate a clear understanding of the subject matter, including up-to-date knowledge.
+- Occupational Competency: Tutors should demonstrate a clear understanding of the subject matter, including up-to-date knowledge of the digital construction industry.
 This competence should enable them to effectively impart knowledge and practical skills to learners. - Qualifications: Tutors should hold qualifications at a level that is at least one level higher than the qualification they are teaching.
-This ensures that they have the necessary academic foundation to provide in-depth guidance and support to learners. - Relevant Industry Experience: In addition to academic qualifications, tutors must have a minimum of three years of relevant, hands-on experience.
+This ensures that they have the necessary academic foundation to provide in-depth guidance and support to learners. - Relevant Industry Experience: In addition to academic qualifications, tutors must have a minimum of three years of relevant, hands-on experience in the digital construction sector.